About Detroit Parks:

-I grew up here and spent a lot of time playing on the west side under the Dutch elm trees off West Chicago near Cody HS or going to Orthodox church with my father on John R. I work as a an archivist in Metro Detroit.
+I was born in Detroit and spent a lot of time playing on the west side under the Dutch elm trees off West Chicago near Cody HS or going to Orthodox church with my father on John R. I work as an archivist in Metro Detroit.

 I accidentally stumbled onto the idea of this park blog project while doing research on World War II veterans.
 I noticed that a few guys had parks dedicated to their memory and then I wondered about the other parks in Detroit.
 Who were these people?